ro222ea/.github.io/_posts/2019-11-14-reflection.md

 * Open Graph is a protocol that help share on social media to display extra information about the web page under the URl.

-  I still working on the open graf
+  I have used url, image and title still working on getting the type to work.